 The Church of Notre-Dame-de-la-Présentation National Historic Site of Canada is a large stone church built in 1924 in the Romanesque Revival style.
 The walls and ceiling of the interior are decorated with fifteen large paintings, and a variety of symbols and decorative motifs executed by Quebec artist Ozias Leduc and his assistant, Gabrielle Messier, between 1942 and 1955.
 The paintings include nine scenes based on biblical narratives, and six scenes depicting local religious and social history.
-The church is located on extensive grounds overlooking the Saint-Maurice River in the town of Shawinigan-Sud.
-The formal recognition is limited to the church building on its footprint.
+The church is located on extensive grounds overlooking the Saint-Maurice River in the town of Shawinigan.
+The formal recognition refers to the church building on its footprint.

 The Church of Notre-Dame-de-la-Présentation was designated a national historic site of Canada in 2003 because: